multivacplatform/multivac-wikipedia/spark_wiki_pageviews/README.md

 ## Intro

+Saving incrementally and dynamically partitioned Wikipedia pageviews as parquets by Apache Spark :)

 ##### There are 3 scripts:
 ##### 1. build_lib.sh:
 This will clean your sbt, compile and create a fat JAR